micz/wp-500px-jsgallery/readme.txt

 = 2.0 =
 * 500px link is no more displayed.
 Now the "See this image at full size on 500px" statement is directly a link.
 * New responsive CSS added.
-To be not disruptive for old installs, the "Use CSS version 1" option must be deselected to use the new CSS.
+To be not disruptive only for upgrade, the "Use CSS version 1" option must be deselected to use the new gallery layout.
 *

 = 1.1.1 =
 * CSS fix to show the thumbnails in the correct size in Firefox.